 Steps to clear the cache in Chrome:

-- Click on the menu button with 3 vertical dots located in the top right corner in the open chrome window.
+- Click the menu button with 3 vertical dots in the top right corner in the open chrome window.

 - Go to More tools… -> Clear Browsing Data…

-Clear Browsing Data - Click on Clear data and restart Chrome.
+- Click on Clear Data and restart Chrome.

-If this did nothing to fix your problem, you could try clearing the temp directory in your computer.
+If this did nothing to fix your problem, you could try clearing the temp directory on your computer.

 Also, Fix Not Enough Storage is Available to Process This Command